-- WAC 232-12-861 Wildlife rehabilitation--Disposition of nonreleasable and habituated, imprinted, and tamed wildlife.
-(1) A primary permittee may retain live, nonreleasable wildlife for the purposes of: - (a) Orphan imprinting, socialization, and appropriate wild behavior retention and development, if the permittee possesses valid U.S. Fish and Wildlife Service (USFWS) permits and written authorization from the department.
-The department determines whether wildlife may be retained for these purposes on a case-by-case basis.
-Permittees cannot retain live, nonreleasable wildlife for these purposes if the wildlife is tamed, imprinted, or habituated. - (b) Display and education, if the permittee possesses valid USFWS permits and written authorization from the department. - (i) Wildlife tamed by, imprinted on, or habituated to humans before admission to the primary permittee's facility can be retained for education if the department authorizes this in writing.
-The department will make such determinations on a case-by-case basis. - (ii) Wildlife tamed, imprinted, or habituated while at the rehabilitation facility cannot be retained for any reason. - (iii) Permittees must house wildlife used for educational purposes separately and out of sight of wildlife in rehabilitation. - (iv) Wildlife retained for education purposes may not be used for orphan imprinting or companionship for wildlife in rehabilitation. - (2) Wildlife tamed by, imprinted on, or habituated to humans while at the primary permittee's facility must be: - (a) Humanely euthanized no later than one hundred eighty days following admission to the rehabilitation facility, to protect the public and to protect the animal from human abuse; or - (b) Transferred within one hundred eighty days following admission to the rehabilitation facility to a facility that the department has authorized to possess wildlife for education or display.
-In these cases, the primary permittee must notify the department of the transfer within ten working days of the transfer.
+WAC 232-12-861 Wildlife rehabilitation-Disposition of nonreleasable and habituated, imprinted, and tamed wildlife.
+(1) A primary permittee may retain live, nonreleasable wildlife for the purposes of:

+- (a) Orphan imprinting, socialization, and appropriate wild behavior retention and development, if the permittee possesses valid U.S. Fish and Wildlife Service (USFWS) permits and written authorization from the department.
+The department determines whether wildlife may be retained for these purposes on a case-by-case basis. - (b) Display and education, if the permittee possesses valid USFWS permits and written authorization from the department. - (i) Wildlife tamed by, imprinted on, or habituated to humans before admission to the primary permittee's facility can be retained for education if the department authorizes this in writing.
+The department will make such determinations on a case-by-case basis. - (ii) Permittees must house wildlife used for educational purposes separately and out of sight of wildlife in rehabilitation. - (iii) Wildlife retained for education purposes may not be used for orphan imprinting or companionship for wildlife in rehabilitation. - (2) Wildlife tamed by, imprinted on, or habituated to humans while at the primary permittee's facility or subpermittee's facility must be humanely euthanized no later than one hundred eighty days following admission to the rehabilitation facility, to protect the public and to protect the animal from human abuse.

-(3) A violation of this section is punishable under RCW 77.15.750, Unlawful use of a department permit--Penalty.
+(3) A violation of this section is punishable under RCW 77.15.750, Unlawful use of a department permit-Penalty.

-WAC 232-12-863 Wildlife rehabilitation--Euthanizing protected, threatened, or endangered wildlife and migratory birds.

-- (1) Bald eagles, golden eagles, peregrine falcons and other state or federally endangered or protected wildlife may be euthanized, without prior department approval, if the animal is suffering and untreatable or has a terminal illness or injury.
-In all other cases, prior department approval must be obtained before euthanizing bald eagles, golden eagles, peregrine falcons, and other state or federally endangered or protected wildlife. - (2) Any bird that has sustained injuries requiring amputation of a leg, foot, or wing at the elbow (humero-ulnar joint) or above, or a bird that is completely blind must be euthanized. - (3) If a migratory bird cannot, after medical management, feed itself, perch upright, or ambulate without inflicting additional injury, the bird must be euthanized. - (4) The primary permittee must comply with all applicable migratory bird treaty act rules when taking action under this section. - (5) A violation of this section is punishable under RCW 77.15.120 for endangered birds; RCW 77.15.130 for protected birds; or RCW 77.15.400 for all other wild birds, depending on the bird species.
+WAC 232-12-863 Wildlife rehabilitation-Euthanizing protected, threatened, or endangered wildlife and migratory birds.
+(1) Bald eagles, golden eagles, peregrine falcons and other state or federally endangered or threatened wildlife may be euthanized, without prior department approval, if the animal is suffering and untreatable or has a terminal illness or injury.
+In all other cases, prior department approval must be obtained before euthanizing bald eagles, golden eagles, peregrine falcons, and other state or federally endangered or threatened wildlife.

+(2) Any bird that has sustained injuries requiring amputation of a leg, foot, or wing at the elbow (humero-ulnar joint) or above, or a bird that is completely blind must be euthanized.

+(3) If a migratory bird cannot, after medical management, feed itself, perch upright, or ambulate without inflicting additional injury, the bird must be euthanized.

+(4) The primary permittee must comply with all applicable migratory bird treaty act rules when taking action under this section.

+(5) A violation of this section is punishable under RCW 77.15.120 for endangered birds; RCW 77.15.130 for protected birds; or RCW 77.15.400 for all other wild birds, depending on the bird species.

-WAC 232-12-865 Wildlife rehabilitation--Disposing of wildlife
+WAC 232-12-865 Wildlife rehabilitation-Disposing of wildlife remains.

-- remains.
 (1) Wildlife carcasses must be burned, buried, or otherwise destroyed, according to local laws and regulations, within ten days of the animal's death or after final necropsy by a veterinarian.
+However:

-However: - (a) Wildlife carcasses may be donated to any person or institution authorized under state or federal law to acquire and possess wildlife carcasses or parts. - (b) A primary permittee on a wildlife rehabilitation permit may keep the carcass of any bird, except golden eagle or bald eagle, so the feathers on the carcass are available for imping and education. - (c) A primary permittee must send the entire carcass of a golden eagle or bald eagle, including all talons, feathers (unless feathers are kept for imping purposes), and other parts, to the National Eagle Repository within thirty days of the bird's death.
+(a) Wildlife carcasses may be donated to any person or institution authorized under state or federal law to acquire and possess wildlife carcasses or parts.

+(b) A primary permittee on a wildlife rehabilitation permit may keep the carcass of any bird, except golden eagle or bald eagle, so the feathers on the carcass are available for imping and education.

+(c) A primary permittee must send the entire carcass of a golden eagle or bald eagle, including all talons, feathers (unless feathers are kept for imping purposes), and other parts, to the National Eagle

+Repository within thirty days of the bird's death.